 Car Sputters When Accelerating + Check Engine Light

-If your car sputters when you press the gas and the check engine light is on, it usually means the engine is not delivering power in a smooth, steady way.
-Instead of clean acceleration, it may feel choppy, uneven, or like the engine briefly cuts in and out.
+If your car sputters when you press the gas and the check engine light is on, it usually means the engine cannot maintain a steady pull while accelerating.
+Instead of smooth acceleration, the pull feels choppy or interrupted in small bursts.

-Your car is telling you: something is interrupting normal power delivery during acceleration, and the computer stored a code to help explain why.
+Your car is telling you: the engine keeps losing a steady burn for brief moments while you are accelerating, and the computer stored a code to help explain why.

-Feels more like a short pause before the car responds?
-If the engine delays before it starts pulling, see Car Hesitates When Accelerating →
+If there is a brief delay before the car responds: If the engine hesitates before it starts pulling, see Car Hesitates When Accelerating

 - If the light is blinking, avoid driving